kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 -->

-This enhancement proposal aims at improving the quality of service of applications by implementing a new type of resource control mechanism in Kubernetes.
+This enhancement proposal aims at improving the quality of service of applications by making available a new type of resource control mechanism in Kubernetes.
 Certain types of resources are inherently shared by applications, e.g. cache, memory bandwidth and disk I/O. While there are technologies for controlling how these resources are shared between applications, there is